Ololade was elected President for 2022-23 at the AGM on 8 June. We wanted to find out a little more about Ololade and

-The society serves more than 4,800 members who come from a range of business and commerce, accountancy practices, the public sector and third sector roles.
+The society serves approximately 5,500 members who come from a range of business and commerce, accountancy practices, the public sector and third sector roles.
 We are directly engaged in the development of the local economy and community and regards the promotion of the profession as an important part of its work.
 It also acts as a link between the ICAEW in Moorgate Place and members in the district.